 Non negotiables for maths (including presentation, planning and teaching) can be found in the Appendix which will be updated when necessary.

-Twice a year, class teachers will assess whether children are working towards, at or above age related expectations for each subject.
+Class teachers will assess whether children are working towards, at or above age related expectations.
 This will then be passed onto the maths subject leader.
 The maths subject leader will monitor the subject through: book looks (exercise and capture books), lesson dips, climate walks and monitoring the profile of maths through discussion with children, teachers and parents (if necessary).